rome/tools/packages/@romejs/compiler/lint/rules/js/noDuplicateCase.test.md

  unknown:11:6 lint/js/noDuplicateCase ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Do not duplicate the c case.
+  ✖ Do not duplicate the 'c' case.

      9 │  case 'd':
     10 │   break;